Bad credit doesn’t automatically preclude you from buying a home. You still have options – and a USDA loan is one of them.

 The USDA does not set a minimum credit score requirement, but most USDA lenders typically look for a credit score of at least 640, which is the lowest score allowed for the USDA's Guaranteed Underwriting System (GUS).
 GUS allows lenders to automate the credit risk evaluation process.

-Aside from score, USDA lenders also want to see a strong payment and employment history, as this indicates your ability to repay your loan is high.
+Aside from your score, USDA lenders also want to see a strong payment and employment history, as this indicates your ability to repay your loan is high.
 They’ll also look at your total debt-to-income ratio, which compares your major monthly debts to your gross monthly income.

 If your credit score is under 640, you might still be able to get a USDA loan – it just requires that an underwriter manually process your application.